G-EDM/G-RBLevo/README.md

-# Premature release with some bugs
+# Premature release
-    This code has some bugs I noticed after looking deeper into the process.
-    The fast digital reading is noisy.
-    It is already fixed and there will be an update soon!
+    It is possible that probing fails.
+Don't have time to test everything.
+Only wire mode is tested.

 # G-RBL - A three axis motion control software for electrical discharge machining